chenchaoyi/bluecat/README.md

 [![Gitter](https://badges.gitter.im/chenchaoyi/bluecat.svg)](https://gitter.im/chenchaoyi/bluecat?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)
 <!-- [![Gittip][gittip-image]][gittip-url] -->

-Bluecat is a library that helps to easily create HTTP requests and maintain session information underlayer.
-It could be integrated with any Node.js test framework and assertion library to create a Web services testing framework that makes testing Web API endpoints straightforward.
+`Bluecat` is a library that helps to easily create HTTP requests and maintain session information underlayer.

+It could be integrated with any Node.js test framework and assertion library to create a clear and straighforward `Web services API testing framework`.

 * Define your APIs in a JSON file, `Bluecat` automatically creates all the methods for you
 * Callbacks are removed so complex requests flow is more clear